 Where the applicant will identify the specific facility for which they are applying (grower, processor, provisioning center, safety compliance facility, or secure transporter) in the Facility License Application (FLA), and provide information and supporting documentation specific to the license sought.

 If applying for more than one facility license, a separate FLA will need to be completed.

 - You’ll be required to provide the same information you submitted during the pre-qualification phase, with information regarding the municipality in which you’ll operate

-What are the number of licenses allowed for the Cannabis industry in Michigan?
+What is the number of licenses allowed for the Cannabis industry in Michigan?

-The not so good thing about cannabis licenses regulations in Michigan is that local municipalities can choose to ban or limit the number of businesses.
+The not-so-good thing about cannabis license regulations in Michigan is that local municipalities can choose to ban or limit the number of businesses.

 How much does a cannabis License in Michigan cost?

-Of course it’ll depend on what type of cannabis licence you want to get for your operation.
+Of course, it’ll depend on what type of cannabis license you want to get for your operation.
 License fees in Michigan could go from $4,000 (the grower class A license), up to $40,000.
-And they will need to be renewed annually, which includes a fee of similar amount.
+And they will need to be renewed annually, which includes a fee of a similar amount.

 The Board had previously set, when the law first passed in 2019, as requirements for dispensary owner’s the following criteria:

 - No felony within 10 years